 Photo by Mikhail Nilov: https://www.pexels.com/photo/healthy-couple-love-coffee-6972639/

-The report, co-authored by Exeter, Alzheimer’s Disease International, and the University of Sydney, explores how rehabilitation is defined and implemented, looks at practical considerations for how best to adapt rehabilitation practices for people living with dementia in different contexts, and includes expert essays and real-world case studies from multiple countries.
+Published and co-authored by Alzheimer’s Disease International, along with Exeter and the University of Sydney, the report is titled; ‘Reimagining life with dementia – The power of rehabilitation’.
+It explores how rehabilitation is defined and implemented, looks at practical considerations for how best to adapt rehabilitation practices for people living with dementia in different contexts, and includes expert essays and real-world case studies from multiple countries.

 1. People with dementia rarely have access to rehabilitation, despite evidence that they can benefit from it.